yanmingong/yanmingong.github.io/_pages/home.md

 ### Short Bio
-Yanmin Gong is an assistant professor in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, where she founds and directs the TINS (Trustworthy and Intelligent Networked Systems) Lab.

-Dr. Gong is a recipient of the prestigious **NSF CAREER Award** and **NSF CRII** Award.
+Yanmin Gong is an assistant professor in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio.
+She is a recipient of the prestigious **NSF CAREER Award** and **NSF CRII** Award.
 She received a Ph.D. degree in electrical and computer engineering at the University of Florida, an M.S. degree in electronic engineering at Tsinghua University, and a B.E. degree in electronics and information engineering at Huazhong University of Science & Technology.

 ### Research Interests
 My current research interests focus on security and privacy, machine learning, Internet of things, and wireless networks.